caninos-loucos/pulga-zephyr/samples/IoTrees_tutorial/tutorial.md

 _______
 ## Building Image

-To build the Image just follow the steps dicribed in [Building](https://github.com/caninos-loucos/pulga-zephyr?tab=readme-ov-file#building-and-running) section
+To build the image, just follow the steps described in the [Building](https://github.com/caninos-loucos/pulga-zephyr?tab=readme-ov-file#building-and-running) section.